tryton/tryton/trytond/doc/topics/access_rights.rst

     - A default flag to apply the rule, by default, to all users.
       This then allows other less restrictive rules, that apply to the user, to grant them additional permissions.
-    - A list of ``ir.rule`` records, each with a :ref:`domain <topics-domain>` that is used to select the records to which the rule applies.
+    - A list of `Rule <model-ir.rule>` records, each with a :ref:`domain
+      <topics-domain>` that is used to select the records to which the rule
+      applies.

 A rule group matches a record if the record is validated by at least one of the domains.